 If you visit the temple from summer through autumn (May – October), you get to witness the grand Aarti that takes place every evening.
 Many locals from the surrounding villages attend the Aarti and they believe it is auspicious.
 You will feel the positive vibrations around the temple, combined with the sound of bells, the chants of the priest and the devotees in sync.

-Section III: Madhyamaheshwar Temple to Buda Madmaheshwar
+Day 3: Madhyamaheshwar Temple to Buda Madmaheshwar

 Trek Distance: 2 Kilometres